 Method 1: Ampere

-One of the quickest and easiest ways to measure how fast your smartphone is charging or discharging is by using the Ampere app, which is available free through the Android Play Store.
+One of the quickest and easiest ways to test how fast your smartphone is charging or discharging is by using the Ampere app, which is available free through the Android Play Store.

 Method 2: Power Meter

-For those who don’t like to utilize an app, or want a more real time method of measuring charging speed, a USB power meter can be a quick and easy way to accomplish this task.
-Since our device is USB Type-C we’re using the Satechi USB Type-C Power Meter to measure the amount of power the smartphone is drawing from the battery bank; however, USB Type-A power meters are also available online.
+For those who don’t want to utilize an app, want to measure charging speed in a laptop, or want a more accurate method of measuring the actual amount of power going through the wire, a USB power meter can be a quick and easy way to accomplish this task.
+Since our device is USB Type-C we’re using the Satechi USB Type-C Power Meter (out of stock at this time, but an alternative is the Plugable USB C Power Meter) to measure the amount of power the smartphone is drawing from the battery bank.

-To use the power meter, simply connect the power meter between the USB cable and the smartphone.
-Information about the charging rate should automatically be displayed.
+To use the power meter, simply connect the power meter between the USB cable and the smartphone or any other USB-C device.
+Information about the charging rate / power through the wire should automatically be displayed.

-Similar to using the Ampere app, to find the amount of wattage being charged into the smartphone, simply multiply voltage by the amperage.
+To find the amount of power being sent through the wire, simply multiply voltage by the amperage.
 In this case, 6.68 Volts * 1.06 Amps = 7.08 Watts.
-One major benefit of using this method is that it’s much easier to check the amount of power being charged into the device with the screen off.
-While this makes no difference in older devices, newer devices with support for Quick Charge 3.0 and likely other newer fast charging standards will generally lower voltage and amperage when a device’s screen is on to reduce the amount of heat generated.
-An added bonus for some power meters is that they also offer the ability to measure the amount of power traveling through the meter which allows for some interesting testing such as figuring out the maximum battery capacity in a power bank for example.
+One major benefit of using this method is that it doesn’t really matter how much battery the device is using while the device is being charged since you’re pulling the amount of power from the wire going into the device itself.
+An added bonus for some power meters is that they also offer the ability to measure the amount of power traveling through the meter over time which allows for some interesting testing such as figuring out the maximum battery capacity in a power bank for example.

-These are two very simple methods to obtain the charging rate for an Android device.
-Of course, those with more advanced skills can always splice an extra USB cable and tap into the cable using something like a multimeter for more accurate measurements.
+These are two very simple methods to test the charging rate for an Android or any other USB device.
+Of course, those with more advanced electrical skills can always splice an extra USB cable and tap into the cable using something like a multimeter for more accurate measurements.

 What are your favorite methods of finding out how fast your device is capable of charging at?
 Let us know in the comments below!